Wikileaks founder Julian Assange (Photo:Reuters)

 Frustrated Assange marks third year in Ecuadoran embassy WikiLeaks founder Julian Assange Friday clocks up three years inside the Ecuadoran embassy in London, after claiming that Swedish prosecutors cancelled a landmark meeting in his case earlier this week.

 The Australian activist said a long-awaited interview with the prosecutors fell through in what he labelled a "public relations exercise", although the prosecutor's office declined to comment.

-Assange, 45, has been in the embassy since 2012 to avoid being sent to Sweden where he faces rape accusations which he denies.
+Assange, 43, sought asylum in the embassy in June 2012 to avoid extradition to Sweden, where he faces allegations by two women, one of rape and one of sexual assault, which he denies.

 The former computer hacker fears extradition to Sweden could lead to him being transferred to the United States to face trial over WikiLeaks' publication of classified US military and diplomatic documents.

 Prosecutors had long insisted that he travel to Sweden for questioning but in March they agreed to go to London instead.

 They said they changed their stance because some of the alleged offences will reach their statute of limitations in August.

 Assange condemned what he said was the last minute scrapping of Wednesday's planned interview with prosecutor Marianne Ny.